MileHacker Logo

 • Wuksachi Lodge Lounge often has a lighter fare menu for casual meals.

-• Lodgepole Market and Grant Grove Market have basic groceries and supplies.
+• Lodgepole Market and Grant Grove Market possess basic groceries and supplies.

-• Bringing your own groceries from outside the park is a strong suggestion for savings.
+• Bringing your own groceries from outside the park is a major suggestion for savings.

 International Cuisine